twilio/flex-plugin-builder/packages/plugin-flex/README.md

   $ twilio flex:plugins:upgrade-plugin

 OPTIONS
-  -l=(debug|info|warn|error|none)  [default: info] Level of logging messages.
+  --flex-ui-2.0                    Update your plugin dependencies to be compatible with Flex UI 2.0 -l=(debug|info|warn|error|none)  [default: info] Level of logging messages.
   -p, --profile=profile            Shorthand identifier for your profile.
   --beta                           If set, will upgrade to the latest beta version.